ellenoneill/ellens-grid/README.md

 I moved back from inline-block elements to floats due to a white-space bug on Android.
 This means they need to be cleared with clearfix solutions or `overflow: hidden;`.
 I used the `:nth-child` pseudo-selector to clear floated elements at certain breakpoints.

 #### Offset
-Grids can be offset by adding the `.offset-left`, `.offset-right` or `.offset-both` (= centered) class, thereby adding whitespace equal to the width of a module or sidebar to the left.
+Grids can be offset by adding the `.offset-left`, `.offset-right` or `.offset-both` (= centered) class, thereby adding whitespace equal to the width of a module or sidebar.
 In the example below the width of a `.grid-1of6` is added as left margin.

     <div class="grid grid-5of6 offset-left">
     	<div class="module">